-

 This is a thought that has crossed many a programmer’s mind, and different languages have provided different solutions to this problem, depending on whether the language allows for one or more return values.
 Solutions fall within the following general criteria:

-• Return a value if successful and null/nil/None otherwise.
+- Return a value if successful and

-• Return a single bool value and extra values in out-parameters.
+value and extra values in out-parameters. - Allow the return of

 Let’s have a quick look at some examples.
 For each of the below examples, imagine that our use case is the following: